weaveworks/weave/README.md

 This isolation-through-subnets scheme is an example of carrying over a well-known technique from the 'on metal' days to containers.

+### Dynamic network attachment

+In some scenarios containers are started independently, e.g. via some existing tool chain, or require more complex startup sequences than provided by `weave run`.
+And sometimes the decision which application network a container should be part of is made post startup.
+For these situation, weave allows an existing, running container to be attached to the weave network.
+To illustrate, we can achieve the same effect as the first example with

+    host1# C=$(docker run -d -t -i ubuntu) host1# weave attach 10.0.1.1/24 $C

+There is a matching `weave detach` command:

+    host1# weave detach 10.0.1.1/24 $C

+You can detach a container from one application network and attach it to another:

+    host1# weave detach 10.0.1.1/24 $C
+    host1# weave attach 10.0.2.1/24 $C

+or attach a container to multiple application networks, effectively sharing it between applications:

+    host1# weave attach 10.0.1.1/24 $C
+    host1# weave attach 10.0.2.1/24 $C

 ### Security

 In order to connect containers across untrusted networks, weave peers